Building Your First JavaScript Game

 You might not get the UI right on the first try, but iterative design and testing will go a long way in improving user experience.

-With your UI designed, you are one step closer to having a complete game.
+With your UI designed, you’re one step closer to having a complete game.
 Next, you’ll need to focus on testing and deploying your game so others can enjoy it.

 Testing and Deploying the Game

 Testing your JavaScript game is a important step before deployment.
-It’s where you’ll ensure there are no bugs, the game logic works as intended, and it’s generally enjoyable to play.
-Here are some things to think when testing your game:
+It’s where you’ll ensure there are no bugs, the game logic works as intended, and it is generally enjoyable to play.
+Here are some things to ponder when testing your game:

 • Play through your game multiple times, testing all possible actions a player can take.
 Make sure the game progresses and ends as expected.

 • Test your game on different devices and browsers to check for any lag or performance issues.
-This is important to provide a smooth gaming experience for all players.
+That is important to provide a smooth gaming experience for all players.

 • Ensure that all UI elements are intuitive and function correctly.
 This includes buttons, controls, and any interactive components.